SenseNet/sn-search-lucene29/docs/search-service.md

 The result will be a folder called *DetailedLog* in the local App_Data folder containing trace lines.

 ### Security activities
-The *sensenet/security* section may contain the same configuration values as on the web server: *SecuritActivityTimeoutInSeconds*, *SecuritActivityLifetimeInMinutes*, *SecurityDatabaseCommandTimeoutInSeconds*, *SecurityMonitorPeriodInSeconds* are all configurable - although the default values should be fine.
+The *sensenet/security* section may contain the same configuration values as on the web server: *SecurityActivityTimeoutInSeconds*, *SecurityActivityLifetimeInMinutes*, *SecurityDatabaseCommandTimeoutInSeconds*, *SecurityMonitorPeriodInSeconds* are all configurable - although the default values should be fine.